 Superior Pressure Relief + Adds Loft & Spring

 The benefits of wool in a mattress are many.
-For one, it can be bent back on itself more than 20,000 times without breaking, compared to about 3,000 times for cotton & 2,000 times for silk therefore it is resistant to tearing and helps add years of life to your mattress.
+For one, it can be bent back on itself more than 20,000 times without breaking, compared to about 3,000 times for cotton & 2,000 times for silk.
+This allows wool to be superior in pressure relief when compared to cotton.

 Click to learn more about wool mattresses.

 Click to learn more about chemical free mattresses.

 Click to check out some great organic mattresses.

 Click to read about all the types of wool.

 Click to read about wool the natural fire retardant.